 Totally, these are my oldest friends in skateboarding.
 It was a real homie trip that turned into a proper skate trip.
 It was David Cole, Kyle Brown, Nick Klein, Chris Collins, Cody Hermann, and myself.
 We initially planned to go to the islands and do the touristy things, but we just couldn’t stop skating–we were on a mission.

-The trip must of been pretty meaningful to yourself and to Old Friends?
+The trip must have been pretty meaningful to yourself and to Old Friends?

 Well, it was a proper jumpstart for Old Friends to include some of my best and oldest friends I grew up skating with.
 It was super meaningful to make the trip about that, and you know it really sets the bar for future trips.
 If you’re going to kick it off with Thailand, you can’t putt-around and just do the standard skate trip to Arizona.
 You got to keep it interesting, but even more than that the trip was meaningful because I had a pretty-rough 2015.
 I lost two of my main sponsors.
 So truthfully, it was a risk.